-State terrorism and state-sponsored terrorism are terms loosely used to describe terrorism committed by nation-states.
+State-sponsored Terrorism and Involvement of States in Terrorism are phrases loosely used in Sociology of Terrorism to describe terrorism committed by nation-states.
 Violent activities committed by a state against civilians are forbidden by international conventions and are clearly defined as war crimes when it is a war situation and as crimes against humanity in other situations.
-Though these definitions have led to the international delegitimation of the use of violence against civilians by military personnel and political leaders, it is still not clear as to the use of violence against civilians by organizations or individuals on political grounds.
+Involvement of states in terrorism have led to the international delegitimation of the use of violence against civilians by military personnel and political leaders, it is still not clear as to the use of violence against civilians by organizations or individuals on political grounds.
 States may be involved in terrorism in different ways: from general support for terrorist organizations, through operational assistance, initiating or directing attacks, and up to the perpetration of terrorist attacks by official state agencies.
-State involvement in terrorism are usually placed under the general category of terrorist states, or state sponsored terrorism.
+Involvement of states in terrorism is usually placed under the general category of terrorist states, or state sponsored terrorism.

 States supporting terrorism - States that support terrorist organizations, providing financial aid, ideological support, military or operational assistance.

 States operating terrorism - States that initiate, direct and perform terrorist activities through groups outside their own institutions.

 States perpetrating terrorism - States perpetrating terrorist acts abroad through their own official bodiesmembers of its security forces or its intelligence services, or their direct agents.
 States intentionally attacking civilians in other countries in order to achieve political aims without declaring war.

 State Terrorism and Globalization - The